 Fyr has no garbage collector, because on restricted hardware there is not enough RAM to generate garbage in the first place.
 There might not even be a heap where dynamic data could be allocated.
 Fyr uses its type system and static code analysis to determine where memory is allocated and free’d (if there is a heap).
 In this respect it follows Rust and Swift, which have no garbage collector either.
 However, Fyr’s type system is less restrictive than that of Rust and closer to the hardware than that of Swift.

 Fyr is by intention a small language that is easy to write and easy to read.
 It is very much inspired by GO.
 Unlike C++, Fyr offers no complex OO-constructs and no meta-programming capabilities.
-Unlike GO, Fyr offers templates, because they contribute to static type checking.
+Unlike GO v1, Fyr offers templates, because they contribute to static type checking.

 Fyr is a research project of the Distributed Systems research group at the University Duisburg Essen.
 Fyr is still in alpha status.
-The Fyr compiler for C99 is working, although not all planned features are imlemented yet.
-The WebAssembly backend is working for a subset of the language, but requires some more work.
+The Fyr compiler for C99 is working, although not all planned features are implemented yet.